Nilpotent Symmetries of a Modified Massive Abelian 3-Form Theory: Augmented Superfield Approach: Symmetry Invariance and CF-Type Restrictions

 we observe that, under the anti-BRST symmetry transformations [cf. Eq.
 (B.2)], the {\it perfectly} BRST invariant Lagrangian density ${\cal L}_B^{(GIR)}$ transforms to:

-Thus, we note that, on a specific submanifold of the Hilbert space of quantum fields, the coupled Lagrangian density $ {\cal L}_{ B}^{(GIR)}$ and ${\cal L}_{\bar B}^{(GIR)}$ are equivalent w.r.t. the (anti-)BRST symmetry transformations [cf. Eqs.
+Thus, we note that, on a specific submanifold of the Hilbert space of quantum fields, the coupled Lagrangian density $ {\cal L}_{ B}^{(GIR)}$ and ${\cal L}_{\bar B}^{(GIR)}$ are {\it equivalent} w.r.t. the (anti-)BRST symmetry transformations [cf. Eqs.
 (B.1), (B.2)].
 The above {\it specific} submanifold is defined in terms of the field equations (69) corresponding to the (anti-)BRST invariant CF-type restrictions where the BRST and anti-BRST symmetry transformations absolutely anticommute ($s_b\, s_{ab} + s_{ab}\, s_b = 0$) with each-other.
+Exactly similar kind of statement can be made for our observation in (67) where the imposition of (69) on the r.h.s. leads to the observation that ${\cal L}_{\bar B}^{(GIR)} $ transforms to a total spacetime derivative under the off-shell nilpotent BRST symmetry transformations $s_b$ of our present {\it massive} Abelian 3-form theory.